How Much Does It Cost to Install Solar Panels

 Panel Types

-Different solar panels come with varied costs.
+Different solar panels come with different costs and output levels.
 The three main types are:

 System Size

 The size of your solar system impacts the total cost.
-Larger systems generate more power but cost more.
+Larger systems generate more power but cost more upfront.
 System size is measured in kilowatts (kW).
-Here’s a simple table to illustrate:

-System Size (kW) Average Cost Energy Output (kWh/year)
+System Size (kW) Average Cost Range Energy Output Planning Range

 Average Cost Breakdown